 Longer-lived species typically take longer to reproduce and, along with sensitive species, are among the first to disappear when a stream ecosystem is altered by human activity such as urbanization.
 The number of EPT species is a biological-condition metric that is used in many biomonitoring programs across the country because it is sensitive to stressors from environmental degradation.
 A reduction of more than 50 percent of EPT species was observed by USGS in some study areas as the percentage of urban development increased in the watersheds from low to high levels (Waite, 2008).
 Waite et al. (2008) found that low urban intensity sites, such as Ebright Creek, had higher abundances of pollution sensitive diatoms, larger numbers of the sensitive macroinvertebrate EPT taxa, and fish assemblages with higher abundances of sensitive salmonids.

 EPT richness was "good to fair" for all four of the Ebright Creek macroinvertebrate samples taken in 2015.
-EPT richness was "poor" for the King County 2014 sample that was collected downstream of the 2015 samples.
-Intolerant taxa richness, clinger richness and long lived species richness were "very poor" in the lower macroinvertebrate sites (Site 1 and at the King County site in 2014) and "good to excellent" in the upper sites (Sites 2 through 4).
+Ephemeroptera richness was "very poor" at all sites.
+Intolerant taxa richness and clinger richness were "very poor" in the lower macroinvertebrate site (Macroinvertebrate Sampling Stations 1 and 2) and Trichoptera richness was "very poor" in lower sections of Ebright Creek (Macroinvertebrate Sampling Station 1 and the King County Ambient Monitoring site).
+Intolerant taxa richness, tolerant percentage and long lived species richness were "good to excellent" in the upper sites (Macroinvertebrate Sampling Stations 2 through 4).
 The lower sites were located in the restored stream channel.
 The upper sites were located in the forested, relatively undisturbed ravine section of the stream.
 A future decrease in these metric in the upper sampling sites may be predictive of upstream habitat changes due to urban land cover increase or other anthropomorphic changes.